johnxu21/johnxu21.github.io/teaching/CS472/Timetable/GPT/gpt.md

 <p style="text-align:center"><img src="/teaching/CS472/Timetable/GPT/NE-EX-2-2.png" alt="ShareChatGPTConversations" style="max-width:676px;max-height:72px;" align="center"></p>

-The developer switched to using `push` (which I assume adds to the front) and planned to reverse the list at the end.
+The developer switched to using `push` (assumed to be adding to the front) and planned to reverse the list at the end.
 This approach improves performance because adding to the front of the list is usually an O(1) operation in many functional languages, while `pushBack` could be O(n) where n is the length of the list.